Ell-i/ell-i.github.com/about.md

 ELL-i is being formally organized in a way that enables effective implementation and distribution of the products and subsystems needed for solution development in the spirit of open source.

+ELL-i is registered to The Finnish Trade Register (ID: 2555591-8) with name Ell-i open source co-operative.

+ELL-i is a member of EIT ICT Labs Business Development Accelerator and supported by EIT ICT Labs.